ooni/ooni.org/content/post/examining-internet-blackouts.md

 Over the last months we received many reports relating to internet blackouts in various countries around the world.
-In some of these countries we had probes running [OONI tests](https://ooni.torproject.org//nettest/), but merely asserting that an internet blackouts had occurred just because we stopped receiving measurements probably wouldn't have been accurate.
+In some of these countries we had probes running [OONI tests](https://ooni.torproject.org//nettest/), but merely asserting that an internet blackout had occurred just because we stopped receiving measurements probably wouldn't have been accurate.
 As such, we started to refer to other public data sources that could help us gain a better understanding of potential network disruptions in countries where internet